Reliability engineering

 • Determine the best mitigation and get agreement on final, acceptable risk levels, possibly based on cost/benefit analysis.

-Risk here is the combination of probability and severity of the failure incident (scenario) occurring.
+The risk here is the combination of probability and severity of the failure incident (scenario) occurring.
 The severity can be looked at from a system safety or a system availability point of view.
 Reliability for safety can be thought of as a very different focus from reliability for system availability.
 Availability and safety can exist in dynamic tension as keeping a system too available can be unsafe.
 Forcing an engineering system into a safe state too quickly can force false alarms that impede the availability of the system.

-In a de minimis definition, severity of failures includes the cost of spare parts, man-hours, logistics, damage (secondary failures), and downtime of machines which may cause production loss.
+In a de minimis definition, the severity of failures includes the cost of spare parts, man-hours, logistics, damage (secondary failures), and downtime of machines which may cause production loss.
 A more complete definition of failure also can mean injury, dismemberment, and death of people within the system (witness mine accidents, industrial accidents, space shuttle failures) and the same to innocent bystanders (witness the citizenry of cities like Bhopal, Love Canal, Chernobyl, or Sendai, and other victims of the 2011 Tōhoku earthquake and tsunami)—in this case, reliability engineering becomes system safety.
 What is acceptable is determined by the managing authority or customers or the affected communities.
 Residual risk is the risk that is left over after all reliability activities have finished, and includes the unidentified risk—and is therefore not completely quantifiable.

 The complexity of the technical systems such as improvements of design and materials, planned inspections, fool-proof design, and backup redundancy decreases risk and increases the cost.
 The risk can be decreased to ALARA (as low as reasonably achievable) or ALAPA (as low as practically achievable) levels.

-Reliability and availability program plan edit
+Reliability and availability program plan

-Implementing a reliability program is not simply a software purchase; it is not just a checklist of items that must be completed that will ensure one has reliable products and processes.
+Implementing a reliability program is not simply a software purchase; it is not just a checklist of items that must be completed that ensure one has reliable products and processes.
 A reliability program is a complex learning and knowledge-based system unique to one's products and processes.
-It is supported by leadership, built on the skills that one develops within a team, integrated into business processes and executed by following proven standard work practices.[15]
+It is supported by leadership, built on the skills that one develops within a team, integrated into business processes, and executed by following proven standard work practices.[15]

 A reliability program plan is used to document exactly what "best practices" (tasks, methods, tools, analysis, and tests) are required for a particular (sub)system, as well as clarify customer requirements for reliability assessment.
 For large-scale complex systems, the reliability program plan should be a separate document.
 Resource determination for manpower and budgets for testing and other tasks is critical for a successful program.
 In general, the amount of work required for an effective program for complex systems is large.

-A reliability program plan is essential for achieving high levels of reliability, testability, maintainability, and the resulting system availability, and is developed early during system development and refined over the system's life-cycle.
+A reliability program plan is essential for achieving high levels of reliability, testability, maintainability, and the resulting system availability, and is developed early during system development and refined over the system's life cycle.
 It specifies not only what the reliability engineer does, but also the tasks performed by other stakeholders.
-An effective reliability program plan must be approved by top program management, which is responsible for allocation of sufficient resources for its implementation.
+An effective reliability program plan must be approved by top program management, which is responsible for the allocation of sufficient resources for its implementation.

 A reliability program plan may also be used to evaluate and improve the availability of a system by the strategy of focusing on increasing testability & maintainability and not on reliability.
 Improving maintainability is generally easier than improving reliability.
 Maintainability estimates (repair rates) are also generally more accurate.
 However, because the uncertainties in the reliability estimates are in most cases very large, they are likely to dominate the availability calculation (prediction uncertainty problem), even when maintainability levels are very high.
-When reliability is not under control, more complicated issues may arise, like manpower (maintainers / customer service capability) shortages, spare part availability, logistic delays, lack of repair facilities, extensive retro-fit and complex configuration management costs, and others.
+When reliability is not under control, more complicated issues may arise, like manpower (maintainers/customer service capability) shortages, spare part availability, logistic delays, lack of repair facilities, extensive retrofit and complex configuration management costs, and others.
 The problem of unreliability may be increased also due to the "domino effect" of maintenance-induced failures after repairs.
 Focusing only on maintainability is therefore not enough.
 If failures are prevented, none of the other issues are of any importance, and therefore reliability is generally regarded as the most important part of availability.
-Reliability needs to be evaluated and improved related to both availability and the total cost of ownership (TCO) due to cost of spare parts, maintenance man-hours, transport costs, storage cost, part obsolete risks, etc. But, as GM and Toyota have belatedly discovered, TCO also includes the downstream liability costs when reliability calculations have not sufficiently or accurately addressed customers' personal bodily risks.
+Reliability needs to be evaluated and improved related to both availability and the total cost of ownership (TCO) due to the cost of spare parts, maintenance man-hours, transport costs, storage costs, part obsolete risks, etc. But, as GM and Toyota have belatedly discovered, TCO also includes the downstream liability costs when reliability calculations have not sufficiently or accurately addressed customers' bodily risks.
 Often a trade-off is needed between the two.
 There might be a maximum ratio between availability and cost of ownership.
-Testability of a system should also be addressed in the plan, as this is the link between reliability and maintainability.
+The testability of a system should also be addressed in the plan, as this is the link between reliability and maintainability.
 The maintenance strategy can influence the reliability of a system (e.g., by preventive and/or predictive maintenance), although it can never bring it above the inherent reliability.

 The reliability plan should clearly provide a strategy for availability control.
 Whether only availability or also cost of ownership is more important depends on the use of the system.
 For example, a system that is a critical link in a production system—e.g., a big oil platform—is normally allowed to have a very high cost of ownership if that cost translates to even a minor increase in availability, as the unavailability of the platform results in a massive loss of revenue which can easily exceed the high cost of ownership.
 A proper reliability plan should always address RAMT analysis in its total context.
 RAMT stands for reliability, availability, maintainability/maintenance, and testability in the context of the customer's needs.

-Reliability requirements edit
+Reliability requirements

 For any system, one of the first tasks of reliability engineering is to adequately specify the reliability and maintainability requirements allocated from the overall availability needs and, more importantly, derived from proper design failure analysis or preliminary prototype test results.
-Clear requirements (able to designed to) should constrain the designers from designing particular unreliable items / constructions / interfaces / systems.
+Clear requirements (able to be designed to) should constrain the designers from designing particular unreliable items/constructions/interfaces/systems.
 Setting only availability, reliability, testability, or maintainability targets (e.g., max. failure rates) is not appropriate.
 This is a broad misunderstanding about Reliability Requirements Engineering.
 Reliability requirements address the system itself, including test and assessment requirements, and associated tasks and documentation.
 Reliability requirements are included in the appropriate system or subsystem requirements specifications, test plans, and contract statements.
-Creation of proper lower-level requirements is critical.[16]
-Provision of only quantitative minimum targets (e.g., Mean Time Between Failure (MTBF) values or failure rates) is not sufficient for different reasons.
+The creation of proper lower-level requirements is critical.[16]
+The provision of only quantitative minimum targets (e.g., Mean Time Between Failure (MTBF) values or failure rates) is not sufficient for different reasons.
 One reason is that a full validation (related to correctness and verifiability in time) of a quantitative reliability allocation (requirement spec) on lower levels for complex systems can (often) not be made as a consequence of (1) the fact that the requirements are probabilistic, (2) the extremely high level of uncertainties involved for showing compliance with all these probabilistic requirements, and because (3) reliability is a function of time, and accurate estimates of a (probabilistic) reliability number per item are available only very late in the project, sometimes even after many years of in-service use.
 Compare this problem with the continuous (re-)balancing of, for example, lower-level-system mass requirements in the development of an aircraft, which is already often a big undertaking.
-Notice that in this case, masses do only differ in terms of only some %, are not a function of time, the data is non-probabilistic and available already in CAD models.
-In case of reliability, the levels of unreliability (failure rates) may change with factors of decades (multiples of 10) as result of very minor deviations in design, process, or anything else.[17]
+Notice that in this case, masses do only differ in terms of only some %, are not a function of time, and the data is non-probabilistic and available already in CAD models.
+In the case of reliability, the levels of unreliability (failure rates) may change with factors of decades (multiples of 10) as a result of very minor deviations in design, process, or anything else.[17]
 The information is often not available without huge uncertainties within the development phase.
 This makes this allocation problem almost impossible to do in a useful, practical, valid manner that does not result in massive over- or under-specification.
-A pragmatic approach is therefore needed—for example: the use of general levels / classes of quantitative requirements depending only on severity of failure effects.
-Also, the validation of results is a far more subjective task than for any other type of requirement.
+A pragmatic approach is therefore needed—for example: the use of general levels/classes of quantitative requirements depending only on severity of failure effects.
+Also, the validation of results is a far more subjective task than any other type of requirement.
 (Quantitative) reliability parameters—in terms of MTBF—are by far the most uncertain design parameters in any design.

 Furthermore, reliability design requirements should drive a (system or part) design to incorporate features that prevent failures from occurring, or limit consequences from failure in the first place.
 Not only would it aid in some predictions, this effort would keep from distracting the engineering effort into a kind of accounting work.
 A design requirement should be precise enough so that a designer can "design to" it and can also prove—through analysis or testing—that the requirement has been achieved, and, if possible, within some a stated confidence.
 Any type of reliability requirement should be detailed and could be derived from failure analysis (Finite-Element Stress and Fatigue analysis, Reliability Hazard Analysis, FTA, FMEA, Human Factor Analysis, Functional Hazard Analysis, etc.) or any type of reliability testing.
 Also, requirements are needed for verification tests (e.g., required overload stresses) and test time needed.
 To derive these requirements in an effective manner, a systems engineering-based risk assessment and mitigation logic should be used.
 Robust hazard log systems must be created that contain detailed information on why and how systems could or have failed.
 Requirements are to be derived and tracked in this way.
 These practical design requirements shall drive the design and not be used only for verification purposes.
 These requirements (often design constraints) are in this way derived from failure analysis or preliminary tests.
 Understanding of this difference compared to only purely quantitative (logistic) requirement specification (e.g., Failure Rate / MTBF target) is paramount in the development of successful (complex) systems.[18]